Explore Jobs

 Cover letter format walk-through

-Here is a basic template that you can use as a guide as you prepare to draft your next cover letter:
+Here’s a basic template to guide you as you draft your cover letter:

 1. Standard heading and greeting.
-Put your name and contact information at the top of the page, followed by the date and recipient’s name and contact information.
-Then greet the reader with a classic “Dear Ms. Smith” or “Dear Mr. Rodriguez.”
-If you can’t find their name, “Dear Hiring Manager” will suffice.
+Start with your name and contact information at the top, followed by the date and the recipient’s details.
+Use a formal greeting like “Dear Ms. Smith” or “Dear Mr. Rodriguez.”
+If you can’t find their name, “Dear Hiring Manager” is acceptable.

 Example cover letter header and greeting